YutongWu12/Bankruptcy-Risk-Prediction-Using-Machine-Learning-Models/README.md

 # Bankruptcy Prediction: A Machine Learning Approach

-This repository contains the project for predicting bankruptcy using **machine learning** models, submitted for the **Machine Learning for Finance** course.
+This repository contains the project for predicting bankruptcy using **machine learning** models, submitted for the **Machine Learning in Financial Engineering** course.

 ---